Medically Reviewed By | Johannah Gregg, DNP FNP-C

 As you work back into activity, it may be helpful to wear a brace to provide additional support to your elbow, relieve the load-bearing, and minimize the range of motion.
 Wearing a brace can help to prevent hyperextension and further injury.

 Although it can be challenging for an athlete, try not to rush back into your activity.
 Before jumping back onto the court or course, you should try to test your motion, whether that is your tennis swing or you’re the motion required for your job.
+You should build back up your endurance and strength in the limb.
+In addition work to strengthen all surround muscles to prevent reoccurrence of injury.

 If you feel pain, you should rest longer, but if the motion is comfortable, you may be able to ease back into activity.